williamDalston/schrodingers-cat-website/content/articles/qc-critique-002.md

 - Measurement in one basis destroys consciousness, but the system might still be in superposition in another basis
 - Which basis determines consciousness?

-This isn't just philosophical—it's experimentally testable.
-The basis problem reveals that "superposition" isn't absolute—it depends on how you choose to describe the system.
+This isn't just philosophical it's experimentally testable.
+The basis problem reveals that "superposition" isn't absolute it depends on how you choose to describe the system.

 ## Nevanen's Framework